Languages

 Secret languages are reserved for backgrounds and kindreds where it would be reasonable to know it.
 Discuss with the referee how your character might know one of these languages.

-• Undying Tongue of Faerie: The mythical language of ancient fairies, older than the mortal world itself.
+• Undying Tongue of Faerie: The mythical language of ancient fairies, .
 All folk understand this language when spoken to them, but no mortal or lesser fairy may speak it.
 They physically cannot.
 Any who attempt to study it become accursed.
+Cannot be written down.

-• Dwarvish (dwarrows): The secret sign language of the dwarrows, who hail from the mountains in the Otani-claimed kingdoms to the west.
+• Dwarvish Sign (dwarrows): The secret sign language of the dwarrows in the mountains of the Myrdoom, the Dark Country.
 Closely guarded, it is rarely used outside of the depths of dwarf-mansions.
+Forbidden to be written, lest the Sleepers learn of it.

-• Ancient Werriadi: The ancient language of the Werriadi Empire once spoken on the shores of Isurholm.
-Its descendents on the Continent are numerous, but it is no longer spoken (though it survives in thousands of records), even in old Werriad where the language has been fractured by competing successor states.
+• Old Werriadi: The ancient language of the Werriadi Empire once spoken on the shores of Isurholm.
+It is written, as most languages on the Continent are, in the Werriadi alphabet.
+Its descendants on the Continent are numerous (like Ambrinian), but it is no longer spoken (though it survives in thousands of records), even in old Werriad where the language has been fractured by competing successor states.
 Even in the Golden Gulf where a rump state of the Werriadi Empire remains, they speak Argolosi, the language of Argot.